parttimehacker/diyha-motion/README.md

 # diyha-motion
 Motion sensor reporting to a Mosquito MQTT server.
-The Python application responds to a interrupt caused by an interrupt from the PIR.
+The Python application responds to a interrupt caused by an interrupt from a passive infrared sensor (PIR sensor).
+These devices measures infrared light radiating from objects in its field of view.
+PIR sensors are often used in security systems and automatic lighting applications.
 The application then publishes a "1" or "0" to a location topic, e.g. MQTT Broker subscribe/publish.
 This application is one of several general classes in my *do it yourself home automation system* (**DIYHA**).
 Each python DIYHA application is hosted on a Raspberry Pi server and will respond to a variety of subscribed topic and report on their status or application specific test data.

 I like the device from Parallax https://www.parallax.com/product/pir-sensor-with-led-signal/